Krishtof-Korda/CarND-Kidnapped-Vehicle-Project-Submission/README.md

+### This is my submission for the project described below.
+It currently doesn't have passing performance.
+I need to find the error in the implementation.
+I suspect it has to do with transformations.

 # Overview
 This repository contains all the code needed to complete the final project for the Localization course in Udacity's Self-Driving Car Nanodegree.